Lithuanian Armed Forces: NATO membership

 Soon after the restoration of independence, Lithuania applied for NATO membership in January 1994.
 Together with another six Central and Eastern European countries, Lithuania was invited to join the North Atlantic Treaty Organization in the 2002 Prague summit and became a member of the Alliance in March 2004.
 Lithuania entered NATO on full-fledged rights immediately after the procedures of joining the North Atlantic Treaty were completed and acquired rights to participate in the political decision-making process of the Alliance.
 Integration into the military structures of NATO became a long-term task of the Lithuanian Armed Forces.
 Mechanised Infantry Brigade "Iron Wolf" was affiliated to the Danish Division based on agreements signed by Denmark and Lithuania in August 2006.
 Lithuanian Armed Forces started to boost the Brigade's ability to cooperate with the forces of other NATO members.

+NATO operations and deployments in Baltics and Lithuania

 Baltic Air Policing was established by NATO allies since Lithuania and the other Baltic states do not have capabilities to secure their airspace.
 Fighter jets of NATO members are permanently deployed in Zokniai airport near the city Šiauliai to provide cover for the Baltic states airspace.
 In 2013, NATO Energy Security Centre of Excellence was established in Vilnius.

 Following the 2016 Warsaw summit, NATO Enhanced Forward Presence was deployed in the Baltic States with the multinational battalion battle group in Lithuania being led by Germany.